ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Powershell_Instructions.md

 17. Enter `dbo`.

  The command line window will prompt you to enter your Username and Password.
-Refer to the [START HERE](START_HERE.md) Instructions.

 18. Enter Your UserName & Password that you created earlier using the [START HERE](START_HERE.md) Instructions.